How to Price OnlyFans PPVs: The Complete Pricing Guide for 2026

 PPV pricing is where most of the money is made on OnlyFans β€” and where most of it is lost.

-Price too high and your open rates collapse.
+Price too high and your unlock rates collapse.
 Price too low and you leave thousands on the table every month.
 Get it right and PPV becomes the single biggest revenue driver on your account, often accounting for over 50% of total earnings.

 Yet most creators and agencies still price PPVs based on gut feeling.
 "This video took a long time to make, so it should be expensive."
 Or worse: "I'll just copy what other creators charge."